 First, we are using a DK workbook.
 We only do one or two lessons per week.
 The DK workbooks are very simple and not very colorful, but there isn’t a whole lot out there at this age.
 It does introduce basic concepts like botany, light, the five senses, states of matter, etc. I often expound on the lesson with experiments or observations.
 I was going to use Berean Builders but decided to use that in the first grade instead.
 We also have a simple Kindergarten science lab kit to conduct kitchen experiments.
 My son loves to wear the lab coat when we conduct our experiments.
 Then we purchased two books, Awesome Kitchen Science Experiments for Kids and Awesome Science Experiments for Kids, to do our kitchen experiments.
 So far he is loving it!

 Melissa and Doug Learning Clock

-I never considered how confusing it it is to explain the concept of time to a four year old.
+I never considered how confusing it is to explain the concept of time to a five-year-old.
 Seconds, minutes, hours.
 The 7 represents both a 7 and 35.
 The 12 is a 12, 60, and a 00.
 This learning clock by Melissa and Doug has been awesome.
 We bought it in May this year and it has totally helped him under the concepts better and he’s doing fantastic so far telling time.
-First we worked on learning 5 minute increments along with the hour.
+First, we worked on learning 5-minute increments along with the hour.
 After being fluent in that, we will then introduce how to read the precise minute.
-Then we will introduce quarter and half hours.
-This clock comes with flash cards to practice.
+Then we will introduce quarter and half-hours.
+This clock comes with flashcards to practice.
 It has been so helpful!
-In just the first week of owning, my son finally understood what I had been trying to explain for months.
+In just the first week of owning it, my son finally understood what I had been trying to explain for months.